 There is a growing call for basic research into insect use of wind-pollinated resources, a large portion of which are early-blooming trees (Saunders 2018) .
 Their pollen-releasing catkins are not showy or colorful, so not traditionally understood as attractive to bees and thus ignored in forest resource calculations.
 Yet several “wind-pollinated” species are in fact used extensively by bees and partially pollinated by insects, including willow (Peeters and Totland 1999) , several maples (Sullivan 1983, Batra 1985) , linden (Anderson 1976) , and others.
 Scattered historic data suggest that bees frequently collect from wind-pollinated oak, ash, beech, and birch (Chambers 1968, Raw 1974) .
 Thus, to understand how to select forest and hedgerow trees to support pollinators, we must re-evaluate the importance of these less-showy resources.
 Therefore, I propose here to calculate the use patterns and quality of this resource for the broad community of wild bees in order to fill this knowledge gap.

-During the fall of 2018, I processed the nearly 1,700 bees caught in forests and orchards in the spring of 2018, where I sampled in 11 different forest-orchard pairs across the Finger Lakes region of New York State.
-Prior to receiving the SARE grant, I worked with each of the growers to confirm sampling goals and areas.
-In five trees per forest, I used a “Big Shot” 7-ft slingshot to launch a weight attached to a thin rope into a branch crotch high in the canopy.
+Since last winter’s report, I completed my third and final spring sampling of forest & orchard bees.
+In 2017, 2018, and 2019 respectively I sampled in 6, 11 and 9 different forest-orchard pairs across the Finger Lakes region of New York State.
+Prior to receiving the SARE grant, I worked with each of the growers to confirm sampling goals and areas and completed two seasons of bee sampling.
+To set up, I used a “Big Shot” 7-ft slingshot to launch a weight attached to a thin rope.
+In five trees per forest, I aimed precisely for a branch or branching fork that would allow for sampling at the edge of the canopy tree.
 Once positioned correctly, I then reeled a bee trap into the canopy, and installed a paired trap at ground level.
-Traps were “bee bowl” cups in standardized fluorescent yellow, white and blue, each color of which is known to attract a different suite of bee species and together are a standard bee sampling method.
-Five similar traps were deployed in adjacent orchards in the branches of apple trees.
-Bees were collected weekly from each trap at all sites, beginning in spring immediately after winter thaw and continuing one week after apples finished blooming across all sites (in 2018, second week of June).
+These traps were “bee bowl” cups in standardized fluorescent yellow, white and blue, each color of which is known to attract a different suite of bee species.
+Together the three bowls comprise a standard bee sampling method.
+Five similar tri-color traps were deployed in adjacent orchards in the branches of apple trees.
+Bees were collected weekly from each trap at all sites and placed directly into small Whirlpak bags with 95% Ethanol for later processing.
+Sampling began each spring immediately after winter thaw and continuing one week after apples finished blooming across all sites (each year, roughly first week of April-first week of June).

 Schematic preliminary graphs characterizing the forest composition (measured with variable radius plots using an angle gage, BAF 10) and light levels (measured with a hand-held densiometer; superimposed bloom windows estimated to represent dates compiled across sites).

-Bees were most abundant in early spring in the understory and the canopy of forests, and later were highly abundant in adjacent apple orchards.
-This seems to roughly correspond to active bloom times, although pollen analyses will confirm species usage across species.
+Bees were most abundant in early spring in the understory and the canopy of forests, and a few weeks later were more abundant in adjacent apple orchards.
+After this last field season, I am able to present roughly similar patterns for all three years for bees in forest canopies, understories, and adjacent apple orchards.
+The abundance peaks seem to roughly correspond to active bloom times.

 The most common groups of bees were sweat bees, “green bees,” small carpenter bees, and ground nesting mining bees, who include the most effective orchard pollinators on a per-visit basis.
 Nearly all genera were found in both the canopy and the orchard in 2018, although some species do prefer one or the other habitat.
 Also, in some cases, the male of a species is predominantly found in the canopy, while the female is found in the orchard.
 Our future work will investigate which trees all of these groups are visiting for pollen resources.